Our History

 The Berklee Institute for Arts Education and Special Needs is launched, with a gala event featuring Delfeayo Marsalis and Matt Savage.

 Our Rock Band Ensemble begins.
-Students learn and perform their favorite rock and pop songs, and work together as a band.
+Participants learn and perform their favorite rock and pop songs, and work together as a band.

 2018